AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Approach

-\textbf{Phrase Candidate.}\quad Given a training sentence, we construct a constituency parse tree and consider the set of phrase nodes $\mathcal{P}$ from the tree as auto trigger candidates.
-Figure.~\ref{fig:soc} shows auto trigger candidates generated from constituency parsing of a sentence.
-The target entity mention ``\textit{Cary Moon}'' is not included as a candidate.
-Note that the original \texttt{SOC} computes the word-level scores and extends to phrases by agglomerative clustering.
-Since clustering creates a large number of combinations of words to construct phrases, output phrases can be incomplete and noisy.
-By limiting the search space to a set of complete phrases, we could avoid such noisy triggers.
-Mathematically, given an input instance $(\mathbf{x_i},\mathbf{y_i})\in\mathcal{D}_{L}$ and a target entity $e\in\mathbf{x_i}$, we generate a set of phrase candidate $\mathcal{P}=\{\mathbf{p_i}\}$ where $\mathbf{p_i} = (w_s,w_e)$ and $(w_s,w_e)$ is denoting the start and end index of the phrase span $\mathbf{p_i}$.
-To generate $\mathcal{P}$, we parse the input sentence $\mathbf{x_i}$ using constituency parsing and collect $\mathbf{p_i}$ corresponding to phrase nodes of the constituency-based parse tree.
-To avoid considering target entity as part of an entity trigger, we discard a set of entity-overlapped phrases $\{\mathbf{p_j}|e\in\mathbf{p_j}\}$.
+\paragraph{Candidate Generation} Given a labeled sentence $(\mathbf{x_i},\mathbf{y_i})$, we obtain its constituency parse tree and consider the set of phrase nodes $\mathcal{P}$ from the tree as trigger candidates (see Figure.~\ref{fig:soc} for an illustration with examples). \texttt{SOC} aims to compute context-independent phrase-level importance for sequence classification tasks such as sentiment analysis and relation extraction~\cite{jin2020towards}.
+It uses agglomerative clustering~\cite{singh2018hierarchical} to effectively compute the phrase-level importance without evaluating all the possible phrases in the sentence.
+Here, we provide pre-defined hierarchy for limiting the search space to a set of phrases from the constituent parse tree.
+Specifically, given a sentence instance $\mathbf{x_i}\in\mathcal{D}_{L}$ and a target entity mentioned in this sentence $e\in\mathbf{x_i}$, we generate a set of phrase candidate $\mathcal{P}=\{\mathbf{p_i}\}$, where $\mathbf{p_i} = (w_s,w_e)$.
+Here $(w_s,w_e)$ denote the start and end index of the phrase span $\mathbf{p_i}$.
+To generate $\mathcal{P}$, we parse the input sentence $\mathbf{x_i}$ using an off-the-shelf constituency parser~\footnote{https://stanfordnlp.github.io/CoreNLP/parse.html} and collect phrase nodes in the parse tree as the set of candidate phrases $\mathcal{P}$.
+To avoid including target entity as an entity trigger, we discard phrases that contain the target entity, i.e., $\{\mathbf{p_j}|e\in\mathbf{p_j}\}$.